jessicafxng/cse15l-lab-reports/lab-1-report.md

 * I logged back into the remote server using the `SSH` command and used `ls`.
 Ecstatically, I saw the `WhereAmI.Java` file I made earlier in my computer in my directory.
 I compiled and ran the program using the same commands `javac` and `java`.
 This is what the window looked like once I completed these steps:

 ![Image](SSH-scp-output.png)

+* The new output displays the same type of information as earlier but on the remote server, rather than on the computer.
+The output reveals the remote server, the user name on the remote server, the user home on the remote server, and the user directory on the remote server.
+All the information regards the remote server.

 ## How to: Set up an SSH Key